 Worldwide, numerous saltmarshes have been destroyed by land drainage and reclamation.
 Marshes provide extensive, diverse and productive habitats for many organisms, while providing us with many valuable ecosystem services (e.g. sheltering coastlines from waves and Tsunamis, encouraging sediment deposition and preventing erosion, burying carbon, and processing pollution).
-In previous work, we studied the dissipation of waves by flexible, non-buoyant saltmarsh vegetation.
-Ongoing work is examining flow through mangrove canopies, and wave dissipation in buoyant vegetation.
+In previous work, we studied the dissipation of waves by flexible vegetation.
+Ongoing work is examining flow through mangrove canopies, and forcing of mean currents by waves propagating through vegetation.

 During a previous Tidal Flats project, funded by the Office of Naval Research, we studied dissipation of waves by a dense canopy of flexible sedge vegetation.
 This wave dissipation, which creates still waters that encourage sediment deposition, proved to be a fruitful topic for application of video measurements and classical elasticity theory.